28 Jun Tune Into Others

 Imagine a world in which people interacted with each other like ants or fish.
 Imagine a day at work like this, or in your family, aware of the surface behavior of the people around you but oblivious to their inner life while they remain unmoved by your own.

 That’s a world without empathy.
-To me, it sounds like a horror film.

-Empathy gives you a feeling for what it’s like to be another person.
+Empathy gives you a feeling of what it’s like to be another person.
 When you are empathic, even quietly and tacitly, that tells the other person that he or she exists for you as a being, as a Thou to your I. That’s usually what people most want to know; it’s more fundamental than whatever topic is on the table.

 This week, repeatedly tune into the interior of the people around you; “empathy moments” often take just a few seconds.

 To help yourself, remember that empathy is not agreement or approval.
 You can tune into someone who hurt you or is irritating; you’re not waiving your rights!
 Nor do you have to solve the other person’s problem.

 Also, know that empathy is completely natural.
 As we evolved, the brain developed three circuits (loosely defined) for empathy that simulate the actions, emotions, and thoughts of others.
 For example, when you experience an emotion, a part of your brain called the insula lights up; remarkably, when you see emotions in others, some of the same neurons in your insula activate as well.
 The result is you get a taste of what they’re feeling.
 You were born empathic.

 Start by centering yourself, so you don’t feel overwhelmed; studies have found that, paradoxically, a little feeling of detachment actually promotes empathy; as Robert Frost wrote, fences make for good neighbors.
 Then open up to other people, letting their inner life flow through you like wind through the leaves of a deeply rooted tree.

 Tune into their breathing, posture, gestures, and actions.
 Imagine what it would feel like to move your own body in the same way.